BloomTechBackend/bd-team-project-team-froscii/project_documents/design_document.md

 U2.
 As a Froscii customer, I want to see my image in a collection after I've added it to that collection

 U3.
-I want to be unable to add an image to a collection if 1, the collection is password- protected, and 2, I did not enter the correct password.
+I want to be able to scroll through drawings in a collection.

 U4.
 I want to see the latest-added image on the home page.